Get ready to learn online

 Teaching and learning activities this year will involve a combination of online and face-to-face delivery:

-- Teaching activities with large numbers of students will go ahead using digital technology, and will be interactive and engaging.
+- Many, but not all, teaching activities with large numbers of students will go ahead using digital technology, and will be interactive and engaging.

 - Some teaching in small-group settings, including seminars, tutorials, and practicals, as well as dissertation and project supervision, may be delivered face-to-face on campus wherever it can be done safely, in line with the government guidance on social distancing in place at the time.